ryantd42/NY-Legislative-Git/2023/S4198B-2023/bill.md

   safety and improve habitat connectivity; and to create a priority list of  wildlife crossing opportunity areas where federal grant monies may be available to implement the top five projects identified

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short  title.
-This act maybe known and cited as the "New York wildlife crossing act".
+This act shall be known and may be cited as the "New York wildlife crossing act".
   § 2.
 For the purposes of this act:
   "Wildlife crossing" means  a  structure  designed  or  retrofitted  to enable  wildlife  to  successfully  cross  roads  and other human-caused